ArtemChandragupta/NixFlake/README.md

 This is my NixOS configuration.
 It uses Hyprland and has an ability to switch environments, now there are two of them - beautiful Glossynix and minimal Plainix.

+I love gruvbox colorscheme, but don't use default gruvbox-gtk-theme pkg for this - it has some bugs.
+Instead I utilize stylix for creating my own gtk theme from base16Scheme - result looks the same, but error logs and bugs are gone.

 ## Features

 ```red